th1j5/inet/showcases/tsn/trafficshaping/creditbasedshaper/doc/index.rst

    :align: center

 The traffic is more bursty when it arrives in the switch.
-The traffic shaper in the switch distributes packets evenly, and interleaves video packets with the best effort ones.
+The traffic shaper in the switch distributes packets evenly, and interleaves video packets with best effort ones.

 .. **TODO** reducing burst per-traffic-class